 Draw the Eye Up

 Not only are hanging floral installations a major trend, but they are ideal for bringing the focus to the height of your tent.
 “A floral installation will draw your guests’ eyes upwards, allowing them to enjoy the full beauty of your tent,” says Carrie Wilcox, owner of Carrie Wilcox Floral Design.
 Elevated floral designs can also free up space on your table, enabling the elimination of a centerpiece altogether.

 Distinguish a Seating Area

 Curate a Striking Entrance

-When utilizing a sailcloth tent, Lauren Emerson, owner of Lauren Emerson Events & Design, wants to remind couples to create height with the components of your tablescape.
+When utilizing a sailcloth tent, Lauren Emerson, owner of Lauren Emerson Events & Design, wants to remind couples to create height with the components of their tablescape.
 “Sailcloth tents have such beautiful high peaks that shouldn’t go unnoticed,” she says, suggesting that multiple levels of tall arrangements will ensure your design doesn’t fall flat.

 Consider a Clear Top

 Chelsey Morrison, owner of Gather Together Events, favors clear top tents to tie in aspects of the outdoors.
 “When you have a beautiful setting, there is no better way to feel connected to the landscape while still protecting your guests from the elements,” she says.
 One of her most favored benefits of translucent structures?
-The silhouettes created from surrounding trees and landscapes that can be seen at dusk.
+The silhouettes created from surrounding trees and landscapes can be seen at dusk.

 For an alfresco wedding, Emily Clarke, creative director of Emily Clarke Events, tied in magnolia trees throughout features of the reception and the tent’s overall design.
 “To complement the trees, we created a grand tent entryway with woven vines, magnolia leaves, and overflowing greenery.
 We then covered the interior tent poles in ivy.
 Finally, we hung large magnolia-leaf wreathes from the ceiling," she explains.

 Bring the Outdoors In

 With your surroundings proving to be a significant influence on your overall theme and tented design, why not bring elements of nature into the interior of your day-of space?
 “We love to add natural components to our tented weddings by cutting saplings from the land and bringing the outside in,” says Sherry Spencer, partner at Southern Blooms, adding that this helps create a more intimate space by filling the high ceiling.

 Make a Statement